Phone: 07802 635590

 Brand new insight released on National Burn Awareness Day 2023 shows an alarming increase in the number of life-altering burn and scald injuries to babies and children involving hot water bottles.

-New data from the International Burn Injury Database (iBID), shows that burn and scalds to children in the first six months of 2023 increased by 45% compared with the same period in 2022.
-Burns and scalds to adults and the elderly from hot water bottles have also increased by 19%.
+New data from the International Burn Injury Database (iBID), shows that burn and scalds to children in the first eight months of 2024 increased by 55% compared with the same period in 2023.

 Hot water bottles can be dangerous and cause burns if they are not cared for or used properly so please read the information below thoroughly and take care.